Home Security and Surveillance Cameras

 Wiring Home > Home Security Camera

 Security cameras for your home have changed a lot in recent years, the changes have made the cameras more affordable and easy to use than ever before.
-There have been leaps and bounds of progress since I’ve started installing cameras, very few of these new systems use the old coax and a power cable.
+Yes, a home security system company can install them for you but there have been leaps and bounds of progress since I've started installing cameras, very few of these new systems use the old coax and a power cable.
 Most of the new camera systems are wireless or use a Cat5e cable and connect to your computer, TV or recorder with ease.
 There is even one that creates a secure video network over the existing electrical wires and is very easy to do yourself.

 Let’s start off by briefly going over the wiring of the older or should I say standard security cameras, these standard cameras that use a coax cable and a power cable are still available on the market today.